mezzio/mezzio-cors/docs/book/v1/middleware.md

 ## Configuration

 There are 2 ways of configuring CORS in your project.
-Either create a global configuration file like `cors.global.php` or add a route specific configuration.
+Either create a global configuration file like `cors.global.php` and/or add a route specific configuration.

 On the project level, you can only configure the following Headers: